Encyclopedia

 Vitakrisaurus

-“`html Vitakrisaurus Vitakrisaurus (VEE-tah-kree-SAWR-us; “Vitakri’s lizard”) is a genus of small theropod dinosaur that lived during the Late Cretaceous period, around 70 million years ago, in what is now Pakistan.
+Vitakrisaurus Vitakrisaurus (VEE-tah-kree-SAWR-us; “Vitakri’s lizard”) is a genus of small theropod dinosaur that lived during the Late Cretaceous period, around 70 million years ago, in what is now Pakistan.
 The name refers to the Vitakri Member of the Pab Formation, where its fossils were discovered.
-Vitakrisaurus was first described by paleontologist M. Sadiq Malkani
+Vitakrisaurus was first described by paleontologist M. Sadiq Malkani in

 Vitakrisaurus Read Post »